You had me at cashews…Rosemary Cashews!

 I use the roasted and salted cashews as they are the most readily available and have already adjusted the salt in the recipe to accommodate the extra salt.
 If using roasted, unsalted you may have to increase your salt slightly.

-Place your cashews in the 325° oven for about 10 minutes until hot.
+Bake cashews at 325° for 10 minutes, until hot.
 Remove from oven but keep oven on.
+Meanwhile, prepare your sweet-spicy slurry.

 Strip the wood stems of the fragrant rosemary “needles”…starting at the tip of the sprig, squeeze your fingers along the stem and gently pull backwards, removing off the stem.

-In a small saucepan, melt your butter and add your brown sugar, cayenne, salt and rosemary; stir around over low heat for a minute.
+In a small saucepan, melt butter and add brown sugar, cayenne, sea salt and rosemary; stir around over low heat for a minute.

 Pour the rosemary butter slurry over the top…

-Carefully stir, coating the cashews evenly with the slurry.
+Carefully turn, using a large spoon; coating the cashews evenly with the slurry.

 Once mixed well, return the cashews back to the cookie sheets.